-NVOBC urges our Federal Delegation and Nevada officials to make sure that this important program is reauthorized!
+NVOBC thanks our Federal Delegation and Nevada officials who are working to make sure that this important program is reauthorized!

 As Nevada moves to diversify our economy and attract more employers to our state, we need to protect programs that grow and maintain our outdoor recreation industry.

 Without the Land and Water Conservation Fund, our state will lose key funding for parks and recreational areas all Nevadans know and love.
 This program isn't funded through taxpayer dollars, but through offshore drilling fees, and for every $1 invested in LWCF, local economies see an estimated $4 return.